Healthy Homes Assessment Roys Hill

 Draught Stopping Roys Hill

-If a draught is perceived as a result of gaps or holes, it needs to be closed.
+If a draught is felt through gaps that are too large or holes or holes, it needs to be sealed.

-Find the complete specifications of the Healthy Homes draught stopping requirements.
+Find the complete specifications regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections